 While some don’t “Like” or “Comment” on each post, I have heard from many of you privately about them.
 To all, thank you for your kind words.

 It has been a great experience.
-I’ve learned a lot; I hope you have too.
+I’ve learned a lot and I hope you have too.

-I am working on getting the posts linked into a web-based map and/or an App, so these people, places, times and events can also be seen where they actually happened on a map/aerial image.
-(I have a prototype version on my computer; it’s waaay cool.)
+I am working on getting the posts linked into Google Earth (actually, I have a version of that I have been working on, it’s pretty cool) and/or an App, so these people, places, times and events can also be seen on a map/aerial image, where they happened.

 In the old form of books, once printed, the stories eventually end.
-By updating an on-line format, new stories continue to be told (and expanded on.)
-And, you can also see where they happened on a map.
+By updating an App, or other format, new stories continue to be told.

-It has been a great 3-years and a wonderful ride (a virtual “E” ticket … I miss Disneyland – my favorite place in the world.)
+Anyway, thank you, again; it has been a great eight years and a wonderful ride (a virtual “E” ticket.)

-However, we shouldn’t lose perspective – Social Media is only “a” way to communicate.
+However, we shouldn’t lose perspective – Facebook is only “a” way to communicate.

-We still need face-to-face personal interaction and those special moments of simply sitting down with someone and talking story (preferably, with a nice bottle of wine.)
+We still need personal interaction and those special moments of sitting down with someone and simply talking story (preferably, with a nice bottle of wine.)